aeonach/TravelJournal/_posts/2024-11-02-American-Rockart.md

 No, it's not a misspelling, we were in Texas' deep south where we found ourselves in a converted shipping container for three nights.
 It was an act of madness.

 Madcap as it was taking four days to explore Texas, never on the itinerary, we did take it easy and stopped off in Midland.
 We'd occasionally taken to having microwaved baked potatoes in our Motel room (we don't even have a microwave at home!), not so much to save money, rather, it was actually tastier than some of the fast food options we were forced to try.
 Then again, why would you ever make a trip like this and eat in your room every night?
-We had a magnificent time in a 'Waffle Place' in Maumelle where we met and had laugh with some of the most genuine restaurant staff we've ever met.
+We had a magnificent time in a 'Waffle Place' in Maumelle where we met and had a laugh with some of the most genuine restaurant staff we've ever met.

 Now we'd got to Midland we decided on something a bit more 'upmarket'.
 The rather elegant sounding 'Cork and Pig Tavern' popped up.